Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 - Go back to the tabs at the top of the page, then select the "Deploy" tab.
 - Select the Github deployment method.
 - Search for your repository name, then click the "Connect" button to link your repository.
 - At the bottom of that page, select deployment type: Automatic or Manual.
 By pressing "Enable Automatic Deploys," the project will redeploy to Heroku every time it is pushed to GitHub.
 If Manual deployments are preferred, then choose a branch to deploy ("main" by default) and press "Deploy Branch."
 In either case, there will be a short wait while the project is deployed.
+- Broadly speaking, manual deployment is preferred for this kind of project, so that DEBUG in settings.py can be set to True during development but False during deployment.

 ## Forking the Repository on GitHub